-- A fierce commitment to serving customers with the know-how and offerings that the firm is expert at providing drives a never-ending stream of linear improvements to processes and offerings.
+- There is a fierce commitment to serving customers with the know-how and offerings that the firm is expert at providing drives a never-ending stream of linear improvements to processes and offerings.

 - A dominant logic emerges that finds managers and leaders framing issues and opportunities based on their collective experiences over time.
 In a strong culture with long-tenured employees, all of the framing takes place through the lens of the firm’s past.

 - Humans are wired to view change as unfavorable, particularly when the status quo is comfortable and arguably successful.
 People do not voluntarily seek out the opportunity to disrupt processes and approaches that are working, yet that is fundamentally what companies must do.

 - Efforts to pursue discontinuous change are blocked or frozen, either passively or actively.
 Strategy becomes an exercise in justifying more of the same and new investment efforts in new arenas or with new technologies for different customers are starved for resources.

 The operation of a firm moves from a virtuous cycle that draws upon successes of the past and what has worked well to a vicious cycle of repetitive activities that no longer work in a world where everything has changed.
 For example, Kodak, the once-great film giant, actually invented the digital camera but ultimately lost out because of its culture and old way of thinking that failed to recognize the new rules of digital.

 8 Ideas to Help Your Firm’s Employees Support Change

-Here are 8 ideas to help managers and senior leaders overcome this resistance:
+The following 8 ideas can help managers and senior leaders overcome this resistance:

 Often the words around change sound and feel like a slap in the face to the firm's history, alienating those who participated in creating the successes of the past.
 Instead, the history should be celebrated, particularly as evidence that the firm was able to overcome obstacles and solve problems.
 Acknowledging the spirit and creativity that led to past successes is essential for building the future.
 Praise the past but educate on the need to use the tools of change to build on those victories.